Computational Micromagnetics based on Normal Modes: bridging the gap between macrospin and full spatial discretization: Results

 \section{Results}

-The main result of this is work is the quantitative description of nonlinear magnetization dynamics in micromagnetic systems evolving around a given arbitrary (spatially inhomogeneous) ground state by using reduced-order models with incremental accuracy controlled by the number of involved degrees-of-freedom, whose role is played by selected magnetization normal modes (eigenmodes) \cite{dAquino_JCP2009}.
-Such a description is mathematically formulated by the following system of coupled nonlinear ordinary differential equations, here and on called normal modes model (NMM):
+The main result of this is work is the quantitative description of nonlinear magnetization dynamics in micromagnetic systems evolving around a given arbitrary (spatially inhomogeneous) ground state by using reduced-order models with incremental accuracy controlled by the number of involved degrees-of-freedom, whose role is played by selected magnetization normal modes \cite{dAquino_JCP2009}.
+From the mathematical point of view, such description is formalized with a system of nonlinear differential equations where the unknowns are complex functions of time which are the amplitudes of the aforementioned selected normal modes.
+The detailed derivation of such a description is reported in the section Methods.
+In the following, we outline the main points instrumental to the illustration of the results.
+The starting point is the LLGS equation in dimensionless form (see table \ref{tab:NMM}), which models the dynamics of the magnetization (unit-vector) field $\bm m(\bm r,t)$ (normalized by the saturation magnetization) in the magnetic body $\Omega$ under investigation.
+Consistently with the fundamental micromagnetic constraint ($\bm m^2=1$), the magnetization field is decomposed according to the following equations (see section Methods for details):

-where the unknowns are the complex amplitudes $a_h(t)$ of the normal modes $\bm \varphi_h$ and the coefficients (listed in table \ref{tab:NMM}) are derived in the section Methods starting from the Landau-Lifshits-Gilbert equation including the Slonczewski spin transfer torque\cite{Slonczewski1996} (LLGS).
-This model is conceptually equivalent to the LLGS equation in the continuum framework, but after discretization on a computational grid, it exploits the global interpolation power of spectral methods that are capable of reproducing complex spatial features of vector fields with a relatively small number of degrees-of-freedom, which here are given by the eigenmodes amplitudes $a_h$.